-Curtin is a mid-sized suburb in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2605).
-With a population of 5,569, the suburb has an established demographic with a median age of 41.
+Curtin is a moderately sized suburb in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2605).
+It is home to about 5,569 residents, with an established family demographic and a median age of 41.
 Households earn a median income of $150K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+ACT employment has moved -0.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+ACT also had 6 Commonwealth-backed major projects under construction, 1 underway, and 7 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward public admin & safety and healthcare.
 The top ancestries reported are Australian, English, Irish.

 Curtin is served by 2 schools, including 2 primary.
 The average ICSEA score is 1146, which is well above the national average of 1,000.
 Public transport access includes 29 bus stops.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Unincorporated ACT LGA is low at 1,437 incidents per 100,000 population.

-From an investment perspective, Curtin offers a gross rental yield of 1.6%, rated as low yield.
+Looking at the investment signals, Gross rental yield sits at around 1.6% (low yield).
 Property prices are above the state median ($1.4M/$1.0M), placing it in the premium segment.
 The price-to-income ratio of 9.5x is considered moderate.
 House prices have moved +9.7% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.